 The Cancer Screening Nurse Navigator partners with residents in our community to provide resources for cancer screenings.
 She enrolls individuals in cancer screening programs, including Delaware’s Screening for Life, and helps connect the uninsured with the Choose Health Delaware Marketplace.

 In addition, the Navigator follows patients with abnormal cancer screening results for future screening needs, and helps coordinate cancer care.

-The Navigator guides patients through the following cancer screenings:
+The Navigator guides patients through cancer screenings, including: